Shopify/react-native-skia/docs/docs/image-filters/overview.md

 ## Composing Filters

 Color Filters and Shaders and also be used as Image filters.
-In the example below, we first apply a color matrix to the content and then a blur image filter.
+In the example below, we first apply a color matrix to the content and a blur image filter.

 ```tsx twoslash
 import { Canvas, Paint, Blur, Image, ColorMatrix, useImage } from "@shopify/react-native-skia";